tlahoda/jsSTL/README.md

 =====

-jsSTL is an implementation of C++'s STL algorithms as extensions to the prototypical Javascriptr Array.
+jsSTL is an implementation of C++'s STL algorithms as extensions to the prototypical Javascript Array.
 The algorithms are implemented on the Array prototype for simplicity and since Javascript does not yet have real containers other than Array.
 Because of this lack of containers I have chosen to use array indices as the iterators.